-When our children leave the house for college or their careers, mom and dad will not be around the corner to correct or rescue them.
+When our children leave the house for college or careers, Mom and Dad will not be around the corner to correct or rescue them.
 Yes, we should be available to help, but we will not lurk over their shoulders.
 They need to know how to problem-solve on their own.
-For instance, they need to know how they can fight against the desire to look at porn.
+For instance, they need to know how to fight against the desire to look at porn.
 What will they do when they’re offered drugs?
-What if all their friends are drinking, getting drunk and pressuring them to join in?
+What if all their friends are drinking, getting drunk, and pressuring them to join in?

 I once heard parenting defined as “training your children so that they can leave.”
 Of course, there’s more to it than this, but I believe this is a great starting place as parents.
 Instead of doing it all for them and rescuing them at the first sign of trouble, let’s be parents who train our kids to leave.
-When they’re no longer under our roofs, we want them to make smart choices.
+This way, when they’re no longer under our roofs, they can make smart choices without our influence.

 Huddle Up Question

 Huddle up with your wife and ask, “In what ways do you think we are being helicopter parents?”